dtkaplan/DCF/README.md

-DCF-devel
+DCF
 =========

-Testing ideas for a package for the DCF course, esp to deliver templates.
+Datasets and functions for working with the book *Data Computing*.